LesFerch/OldExplorer/README.md

 ## Usage examples

-**Note**: Typically you would make a shortcut to OldExplorer.exe and then edit the command line of the shortcut, if you want to start in a folder other than **This PC**.
+**Note**: Typically you would make a shortcut to OldExplorer.exe and then edit the command line of the shortcut, if you want to start in a folder other than **C:**.

 **Example 1**:\
 Launch the Windows 10 Explorer to **C:**\